Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-bportelli/README.md

 ## Starting code

 There is no specific starting code for this project.
 If you choose to use your own shaders, choose from our examples the one that uses the lighting techniques you want to use, or combine from more examples for a specific set of techniques.
-If you want to use three.js provided materials and lights, you can start from some three.js built-in example.
+If you want to use three.js built-in materials and lights, you can start from some three.js built-in example.

 ## Documenting and report